LBHackney-IT/lbh-frontend/docs/developing/installing-from-dist.md

 ---

 :::caution
 You should only use the code from dist if you're adapting a legacy app.
-If you're starting something new, [use NPM instead](/developing/installing-from-npm).
+If you're starting something new, [use npm instead](/developing/installing-from-npm).
 :::

 When installing from `dist`, you are using compiled and minified versions of the